jedcn/talk-learning-with-tools/README.md

 become blind to the obvious.
 And, you can be blind to your blindness.

-If your brain is prone to blindness, or making mistakes, or being tricked, you're better of knowing when this is likely to happen so you can be aware of it.
+If your brain is prone to blindness, or making mistakes, or being tricked, you're better off knowing when this is likely to happen so you can be aware of it.

 You can learn more about this experiment in the book [The Invisible Gorilla][amazon-invisible-gorilla] by Christopher